GodOfKebab/one-liner/README.md

-                       list   [aliases: ls] ->        list the all one-liners delete [aliases: del, rm] ->   remove a one-liner fix    [aliases: format] ->    fix .one-liner file by parsing and construct the .one-liner file again sync ->        encrypt all the one-liners and sync with the one-liner servers (not functional)
+                       list   [aliases: ls] ->        list the all one-liners delete [aliases: del, rm] ->   remove a one-liner fix    [aliases: format] ->    fix .one-liner file by parsing and construct the .one-liner file again

       optional arguments:
         -h, --help     show this help message and exit